What is a laser and how does it work?

 The most commonly used veterinary surgical laser is the CO2 laser.
 The wavelength of the CO2 laser beam is absorbed by the water found in skin and other soft tissue, vaporizing the cells and thereby cutting the tissues.
 The surgeon can control the extent to which the laser beam is absorbed into the surrounding tissue, allowing extreme surgical precision.

-There are three major advantages of laser surgery when compared to traditional stainless steel surgical scalpels, which are decreased pain, reduced bleeding and blood loss and reduced risk of infection.
+There are three major advantages of laser surgery when compared to traditional stainless steel surgical scalpels, which are decreased pain, decreased bleeding, improved tissue healing, and decreased inflammation.

-Decreased Post-Operative Pain is accomplished when the laser seals the nerve endings as it cuts.
+Decreased Post-Operative Pain.
+Decreased pain is accomplished when the laser seals the nerve endings as it cuts.
 This reduces pain impulses from the surgery site in the immediate post-operative period.
 Also, the decreased pain involved with laser surgery may allow the surgeon to remove small skin tumors using local anesthesia rather than having the pet undergo general anesthesia.

-Reduced Bleeding and Blood Loss is achieved through cauterization of blood vessels as the laser beam vaporizes the tissues.
+Reduced Bleeding and Blood Loss.
+Blood loss is achieved through cauterization of blood vessels as the laser beam vaporizes the tissues.

-Reduced Risk of Surgical Infection occurs due to the superheating of the tissues in the incision site, destroying any bacteria that are present at the time of surgery.
+Reduced Risk of Surgical Infection.
+Reduced infection occurs due to the superheating of the tissues in the incision site, destroying any bacteria that are present at the time of surgery.